liulanzheng/accelerated-container-image/docs/EXAMPLES.md

 ## Convert OCI Image into overlaybd

-Overlaybd image convertor helps to convert a normal image to overlaybd-format remote image.
+Overlaybd image convertor helps to convert a normal image to overlaybd format remote image.

 ```bash
 # pull the source image